-Instance Code Description Template Repair Action Code 025F2201 Memory diagnostics performed during controller initialization detected an excessive number (512 pages or more) of memory errors on the primary cache memory .
-Diagnostics have not declared the cache failed, due to the isolated bad memory regions, but this is a warning to replace the cache as soon as possible in case of further degradation.
+Instance Repair Action Code Description Template Code 025C000A The command failed because of a unit media format error.
+The Information field of the Device Sense Data contains the block number of the first block in error.
+51 00 025D000A The command failed for an unknown reason.
+The Information field of the Device Sense Data contains the block number of the first block in error.
+51 00 025F2201 Memory diagnostics performed during controller initialization detected an excessive number (512 pages or more) of memory errors on the primary cache memory .
+Diagnostics have not declared the cache failed, due to the isolated bad memory regions, but this is a warning to replace the cache as soon as possible in case of further 14 22 02603A01 degradation.
 The software performed the necessary error recovery as appropriate.
-Note that in this instance, the Memory Address and Byte Count fields are undefined.
-14 22 02603A01 Applies to mirrored cache memory.
-3A 02613801 Memory diagnostics performed during controller initialization detected that the DIMM in location 1 failed on the cache module.
+Note that in this instance, the Memory Address and Byte Count fields are undefined. ЗА Applies to mirrored cache memory.
+02613801 Memory diagnostics performed during controller initialization detected that the DIMM in location 1 failed on the cache module.
 Note that in this instance, the Byte Count field in undefined.
-14 38 02623801 Applies to location 2.
-02633801 Applies to location 3.
-02643801 Applies to location 4.
-02653C01 Memory diagnostics performed during controller initialization detected that the DIMM in location 3 on the other controller's cache module (on mirrored cache) failed.
+14 38 02633801 Applies to location 2.
+02643801 Applies to location 3.
+Applies to location 4.
+02653C01 02663C01 Memory diagnostics performed during controller initialization detected that the DIMM in location 3 on the other controller's cache module (on mirrored cache) failed.
 Mirroring has been disabled.
 Note that in this instance, the Byte Count field is undefined.
-14 3C 02663C01 Applies to location 4.
-02675201 The device specified in the Device Locator field has been removed from the RAIDset associated with the logical unit.
-The removed device is now in the failedset.
-The RAIDset is now in Reduced state.
-51 52 0268530A The device specified in the Device Locator field failed to be added to the RAIDset associated with the logical unit.
-The device will remain in the spareset.
-51 53 02695401 The device specified in the Device Locator field failed to be added to the RAIDset associated with the logical unit.
-The failed device has been moved to the failedset.
-51 54 026A5001 The RAIDset associated with the logical unit has become inoperative.
-51 50 026B0064 The RAIDset associated with the logical unit has transitioned from Normal state to Reconstructing state .
-51 00 026C0064 Applies to Reconstructing state to Normal state.
+Applies to location 4 .
+14 3C